 - 1) Ensure management actions taken by the Protecting Agency are compliant with unit plans and Jurisdictional Agency policy. - 2) Set the strategic fire direction pre-season as defined in the AIWFMP; ensure management option designations are appropriate and reviewed annually; and identify general restrictions and constraints on their administrative unit.
-Management option change procedures are addressed in the AIWFMP. - 3) Identify resources and sites which require site-specific protection in accordance with the AIWFMP. - 4) Approve non-standard responses as defined in AIWFMP and record in an approved decision document. - 5) Work collaboratively with Protecting Agency and other affected Jurisdictional Agencies and provide strategic incident objectives and constraints to ensure land and resource management objectives are met and documented during the decision support process.
-For incidents on federal lands or Alaska Native village and regional corporation lands, use of Wildland Fire Decision Support System (WFDSS) is required. - 6) Approve the incident's decision document and complete periodic assessments, when required. - 7) Develop and jointly sign a Delegation of Authority to implement the decision document when incident complexity is Type 3 and above. - 8) Assign, as the incident complexity warrants, an Agency Representative and/or Resource Advisor. - a.
-BIA service contactor providers serve as Resource Advisors for Native Allotments. - 9) Participate in Incident Management Team (IMT) briefings to discuss local issues, personnel and facilities and establish a formal recognition of agency roles. - 10) Collaborate with Protecting Agencies and IMTs regarding media releases concerning resource conditions, policies and management objectives for their agency. - 11) Participate in IMT closeouts and contribute to the written evaluation of their performance in the implementation of the direction contained in the Delegation of Authority. - 12) Investigate and pursue all legal actions that are deemed necessary for human-caused fires. - 13) Provide written standards that address wildfire suppression activity damage repair. - 14) Determine the need for, develop and manage Emergency Stabilization and Burned Area Restoration activities. - 15) Manage fire prevention and education programs. - 16) Coordinate and manage fire closure/restriction programs for agency lands. - c.
-Protecting Agencies
+Management option change procedures are addressed in the AIWFMP. - 3) Identify resources and sites which require site-specific protection in accordance with the AIWFMP and input sites in Known Sites Database. - 4) Approve non-standard responses as defined in AIWFMP and record in an approved decision document. - 5) Work collaboratively with Protecting Agency and other affected Jurisdictional Agencies and provide strategic incident objectives and constraints to ensure land and resource management objectives are met and documented during the decision support process.
+For incidents on federal lands or Alaska Native village and regional corporation lands, use of Wildland Fire Decision Support System (WFDSS) is required. - 6) Approve the incident's decision document and complete periodic assessments that meet timeframes established in WFDSS - 7) Develop and jointly sign a Delegation of Authority to implement the Course of Action and Incident Objective(s) defined in the decision document when incident complexity is Type 3 and above. - 8) Assign, as the incident complexity warrants, an Agency Representative and/or Resource Advisor. - a.
+BIA service contactor providers serve as Resource Advisors for Native Allotments. - 9) Participate in Incident Management Team (IMT) briefings to discuss local issues, personnel and facilities and establish a formal recognition of agency roles. - 10) Collaborate with Protecting Agencies and IMTs regarding media releases concerning resource conditions, policies and management objectives for their agency. - 11) Participate in IMT closeouts and contribute to the written evaluation of their performance in the implementation of the direction contained in the Delegation of Authority. - 12) Investigate and pursue all legal actions that are deemed necessary for human-caused fires according to agency policy.. - 13) Provide written standards that address wildfire suppression activity damage repair. - 14) Determine the need for, develop and manage Emergency Stabilization and Burned Area Restoration activities. - 15) Manage fire prevention and education programs. - 16) Coordinate and manage fire closure/restriction programs for agency lands.